Constraining a Constellation

 |

-If you have the Communications or Radar capability, the Parent Platform Restriction options also apply to receivers, transmitters, and radars.
+The Parent Platform Restriction options apply to sensors, receivers, transmitters, and radars.